Afferbeck Lauder

 The books themselves contained no clues as to the identity of the author.

 In October 2009 Text Publishing, Melbourne, re-published all four books in the series in an omnibus edition, Strine: The complete works of Professor Afferbeck Lauder.

 In the early 1960s Morrison was appointed chairman of the Currency Note Design Group, an advisory committee which assisted with the design of new banknotes which were issued when Australia replaced its pounds, shillings, and pence with "dismal guernsey" (decimal currency) on 14 February 1966.
 He was the brother of the journalist and playwright Guy Morrison.

+Recognition

+In 2008 Morrison was inducted in the Australian Graphic Design Association's Hall of Fame.